eegli/spotifly/readme.md

 I'm a little busy now but plan to release the first major/initial versions for each package somewhere in June/July. ⚒️

+Please do not use any of the packages from @spotifly yet, they are still lacking important security patches.

 ## CLI

 `yarn spotifly`